EU Whistleblowing Directive – Austria

 In addition to the reporting topics listed in the Directive, persons reporting breaches of criminal anti-corruption laws are protected.

-All private sector entities are obliged to set up an internal Whistleblowing System allowing reporting by its workers and any external parties linked to the organization (leased persons, or überlassene Arbeitskräfte).
-Other persons having a work-based relationship with the organization are also protected under the HSchG.
+All private sector entities are obliged to set up an internal Whistleblowing System allowing reporting by its workers and any external parties linked to the organisation (leased persons, or überlassene Arbeitskräfte).
+Other persons having a work-based relationship with the organisation are also protected under the HSchG.

 In principle, there are no limitations regarding who can be subject of a report via the Whistleblowing System.